jcoglan/remotestorage-oauth/README.markdown

 # remotestorage-oauth

-This library allows Node programs to obtain an OAuth access token from a remoteStorage server.
+This library allows command-line Node programs to obtain an OAuth access token from a remoteStorage server.
 It does this in one of two ways:

 * It opens the OAuth provider site in the user's preferred browser, and launches an HTTP server for the provider to redirect back to, to capture the token